antfu/talks/2025-10-09/src/slides.md

 </div>

 <!--
-On a boarder view, the goal and vision of Vite DevTools is that we will provide better transparency and enable the capibility for the ecosystem to explorer even further.
+On a boarder view, the goal and vision of Vite DevTools is that we will provide better transparency and enable the capability for the ecosystem to explorer even further.

 [click] Builtin, we will provide visualization of
 -->